RNCryptor/RNCryptor-Spec/RNCryptor-Spec-v3.md

 1. Password must be non-empty
 1. Generate a random encryption salt
 1. Generate the encryption key using PBKDF2 (see your language docs for how to call this).
-Pass the password as a string, the random encryption salt, and 10,000 iterations.
+Pass the password as a string, the random encryption salt, 10,000 iterations, and SHA-1 PRF.
 Request a length of 32 bytes.
 1. Generate a random HMAC salt
 1. Generate the HMAC key using PBKDF2 (see your language docs for how to call this).
-Pass the password as a string, the random HMAC salt, and 10,000 iterations.
+Pass the password as a string, the random HMAC salt, 10,000 iterations, and SHA-1 PRF.
 Request a length of 32 bytes.
 1. Generate a random IV
 1. Encrypt the data using the encryption key (above), the IV (above), AES-256, and the CBC mode.
 This is the default mode for almost all AES encryption libraries.
 1. Pass your header and ciphertext to an HMAC function, along with the HMAC key (above), and the PRF "SHA-256" (see your library's docs for what the names of the PRF functions are; this might also be called "SHA-2, 256-bits").
 1. Put these elements together in the format given.

+Note: The RNCryptor format v3 uses SHA-1 for PBKDF2, but SHA-256 for HMAC.

 ### Key-based encryption (abstract language)